docksal/docksal/docs/troubleshooting-smb.md

 ### 1. Windows 7 and minimized elevated prompts

-Only when Docksal VM is being created, VirtualBox needs to configure network adapter and requires administrative permissions for that.
+When Docksal VM is being created, VirtualBox needs to configure network adapter and requires administrative permissions for that.
+Those elevated prompts are sometimes appear minimized on the taskbar.
-Those elevated prompt requests are sometimes appear minimized on the taskbar and there are warnings about that in console:
+Pay attention to them and reply **Yes**.
+There are warning about this in console:

 ```
 (docksal) Check network to re-create if needed...